Raku/intellij-ide-plugin/docs/debug-protocol.md

 for objects that have positional and/or associative features.

 `pos_features`, `ass_features`, and `attr_features` inform the client
-which of the requests 42 ("Positionals Request"), 44 ("Associatives Request"), or 32 ("Object Attributes Request") will give useful results.
+which of the requests 42 ("Object Positionals Request"), 44 ("Object Associatives Request"), or 32 ("Object Attributes Request") will give useful results.

     {
         "type": 41,